-Step 5: Add Nestlé Chocolate Morsels - Now, scrape down the sides of the bowl and add semi-sweet chocolate chips and mix until incorporated.
+Step 5: Add Nestlé Chocolate Morsels - Now, scrape down the sides of the bowl, add semi-sweet chocolate chips and mix until incorporated.

 Step 6: Place on Baking Sheet - Next, drop batter by heaping teaspoons 1 ½ inches apart onto greased or parchment-lined baking sheets.
 (We like using a Silpat mat because it crisps the edges perfectly.)

 Tip: Using a cookie scoop makes placing your dough on the pan so much easier!
 Or you can make dough balls with a spoon.